 Have you ever bought brand new clothes only to stain them the first time you wear them?
 It’s discouraging and frustrating.
 Not only do you have to make sure you wash the stain in a timely manner to make sure it can be removed, you have to expend the energy to get it clean!
 Most people throw their stained clothes in the wash.
 After all, this is the quickest and cheapest method, right?

 Well, it is conventional and easy, but there are quicker, eco-friendly stain remover tricks that you can apply to the most obnoxious stains out there.
-By using these green methods, you not only save yourself a bit of time and energy; you also save on energy and your own utility bill!
+By using these green stain removal hacks, you not only save yourself a bit of time and energy; you also save on energy and your own utility bill!

 So, what are these green stain removal hacks exactly?
 We’ve highlighted a few for your below: